-Training programs should be set up so that you evaluate each link in the chain that leads from the training of teachers to impacts on children.
-There is likely to be much slippage along the way.
+Training programs should be set up so that you evaluate each kink in the Anim that the drain the evaluate each kink in the Anim that the from the training of teachers to impacts on childnen.
+There is likely to be much slippage allong the way.

-You should check - by responses in writing or in simulated enactments - that teachers really do know how to implement the innovative practices at the nuts and bolts level.
+You should check - by responses in writing or in simulated enactments - that teachers really do know how to implement the innovative practices at the auts and bolts level.

-Then, you should check to see if they really want to do so and are willing to overcome all the impediments of inertia that generally stand in the way of change, such as fear of failure and the trouble of rethinking their classroom routines.
-You have to give them a safe space to practice, to get support and guidance from one another and from the trainer, and to do this again and again, until the innovative ideas become familiar and routine.
+at the nuts and boils level.
+Then, you should check to see if they really want to do so and are willing to overcome all the impediments of inertia that generally stand in the impediments of inertia that generally stand in the impediments of inertia that generally stand in the way of change, such as fear of failure and the trouble of rethinking their classroom routines.
+You have to give them a safe space to practice, to get support and guidduces form one amother and from the trainer, and to do this again and again, with the innovative ideas become familiar and routines.

-Then, you should check either by observing them in action or being told about them in detail whether, in fact, the innovative ideas have made it into the classroom.
+Then, you should check either by abserving them Then, you should check either by abserving them in action or being tolthabout them in detail in action of being tolthabout them in detail whether, in fact, the innovative eidbers thave made it whether, in fact, the innovative eidbers thave made it into the classroom.